 ‘James’ friendliness toward helpers is what is making the garden blossom.’

-We have been lucky enough to welcome, not one, not two but 5 new community members this year so far.
+We have been lucky enough in the last few months to welcome, not one, not two but 6 new community members into the community:

-On the support team we have welcomed Tomo Richardson who is training in Maintenance, Ben Beasley who will manage the Kitchen, and Emiliano who has come from all the way from Mexico to join us for 5 months as part of his Ordination Training.
+On the Support Team: Tomo Richardson who is training to replace Akashaja in Maintenance, Emiliano who has come from all the way from Mexico to join us for 5 months as part of his Ordination Training and Ben Beasley who is managing the Kitchen.

-Joining the Padmaloka community is a daunting prospect, and requires a lot of courage.
-It also means a reconstitution of the community, which reforms with the new qualities of the individual who has joined.
-A wonderful process and one of the conditions that means one can never quite settle down whilst living in a dynamic spiritual community.
+Joining the Padmaloka community is a big comittment, it can be daunting and therefore requires courage.
+It also means a reconstitution of the community, which is reborn with the added qualities of the individuals who have joined.
+A wonderful process and one of the conditions of living in a spiritual community that means one can never quite settle down.

 When Padmasambhava eventually meets the king of Tibet in Lhasa, there is a great confrontation between a powerful worldly king of Tibet and Padmasambhava – the King of the Dharma.
 Which king do you serve?
 A worldly king, or a king of the Dharma?